-15. CW Jafta IDP Officer
+17. CW Jafta IDP Officer

 Overall support to the process was provided by the Municipality's Development unit and Budget Office led by the CFO.
 Finally, the Office of the Municipal Manager coordinated the IDP review process.
-The state of the manager was a section at the section process.
-Joseph Vicean Isak Visser MUNICIPAL MANAGER
+Isak Visser MUNICIPAL MANAGER